 - search and in a critical way interpret and compile relevant scientific literature

-- in a creative way delimit a scientific problem, plan a scientific study, choose appropriate methods, carry out the study, interpret and evaluate the results and, if applicable, generate falsifiable a hypotheses to explain the observations all within given time frames
+- delimit a scientific problem, plan a scientific study, choose appropriate methods, carry out the study, interpret and evaluate the results and, if applicable, generate falsifiable a hypotheses to explain the observations, within given time frames

-- present the results in correct language for different target groups both in scientific and in popular form
+- present the results in correct and relevant language for different target groups both in scientific and in popular forms

 - give constructive criticism on texts within the study field